chef/automate/components/docs-chef-io/content/automate/ha-aws-deployment-prerequisites.md

 The below pre-requisites are according to our organizational standard.
 If you are using any specified version not mentioned here or a third party extensions or software you can reach out to the CAMs and our Customer Support Team.
 {{< /warning >}}

-Before installing Chef automate HA on On-premise deployment, ensure you have taken a quick tour of this pre-requisite page.
+Before installing Chef automate HA on AWS deployment, ensure you have taken a quick tour of this pre-requisite page.

 ## Hardware Requirements